rlBessa/LateX/LateX.md

 ### Document Type
       \documentclass[option1, option2, etc.]{type}

+This is the first command you need to start your LateX document.

 Braces [ ] are not required.
 They are used to configure settings other than the defaults for the page's type.

 By default, in LateX a new document is defined as: